Ambient, EDM & electronica works with Ian Staples

 These experiments gave Ian the idea of writing for installations and exhibition spaces, and he approached me to collaborate on the project.

 Some of the pieces we wrote were eventually released as the first, eponymously titled, B So glObal album.
 Though originally conceived as a studio project, B So glObal outgrew it’s origins to become a gigging band.
 We were subsequently signed by Chillum Records, who released the second B So glObal album ‘The World Is Covered In Windows’ in 1995.
 Although B So glObal were signed on a multi-album deal, Chillum folded in 1996.
 Work had already begun on a third album, and we had recruited Rich Hamel and Bobbie Watson to the band as vocalists.

 Below are ‘Moilike’, the first track from the eponymously titled B So glObal album, and ‘There’s Nothing But Moles In The Deep Blue Sea’ from ‘The World Is Covered In Windows’.
-Below those are two tracks from the un-released third album.
+Below those are two tracks from the third album, ‘3’.